umarfarooq478/DevOps-From-Scratch/Introduction/Introduction to DevOps What It Is and Why It Matters.md

 - Practices
 - Tools

+To keep this blog shorter, I will talk about these levels in a next blog.

 # Why it matters
 It has been shown that following DevOps practices fastens the pase of software development, changes and releases.